boltops-tools/terraspace-docs/README.md

 Both modules and stacks are terraform modules.
 The difference is how you use them.

 * Stacks are meant to be used to group together modules.
+It makes sense to include business-specific logic here.
 * Whereas modules are smaller pieces that are meant to be reused.
+It does not make sense to include business-specific logic in here.

 For example, the "core" stack could be designed to create using the "vpc" module.
 Also, the "wordpress" stack uses the "wordpress" modules, which in turn can include other modules like an "instance" and "rds" module.